NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 In addition to the actual application, it can have a demo.
 The demo can be used to show the application's functionality and is shown when the demo button is clicked.
-The demo button is shown when the application is registered with `hasDemo: false,` as described in the [Application Registration](#application-registration) section.
+The demo button is shown when the application is registered with `hasDemo: true,` as described in the [Application Registration](#application-registration) section.

 The application can determine if the demo button should be shown by using the `useHasDemo` hook.
 The `useHasDemo` hook